 How big are Finnish schools?

 The legislation in Finland does not set any fixed minimum m2 for a school or a classroom.
-However, the average size of a cross area in Finnish school per one student is 14 m2 and per admin person 20 m2 .
+However, the average size of a cross-area in a Finnish school per one student is 14 m2 and per admin person 20 m2 .
 Our network of Finnish architect companies that are specialized in Finnish school building requirements can help you to design the school of your dreams.
 Read more about the Polar School concept here.

 What is the student-teacher ratio in Finland?

-There legislation in Finland does not set a minimum or maximum student-teacher ratio but Municipalities often set local targets for this.
-At the moment the average classroom size for grades 1-3 is 18 students, grades 4-9 is 20 students, grades 10-12 is 25 students.
+The legislation in Finland does not set a minimum or maximum student-teacher ratio but Municipalities often set local targets for this.
+At the moment the average classroom size for grades 1-3 is 18 students, grades 4-9 is 20 students, and grades 10-12 is 25 students.
 Average group sizes in basic education in Finland have for a long time been below the OECD average.

-Are there homework in Finnish schools?
+Is there homework in Finnish schools?

 Are there tests or national evaluations in Finnish schools?

-The focus in Finnish education system is on learning rather than testing.
+The focus of the Finnish education system is on learning rather than testing.
 The majority of the assessment in a Finnish school is formative, which means that the purpose of assessment is to gather information to improve the learning of students and not to report the student’s performance.
 You can read more about Finnish education here.

 Have you worked as teachers?
 How do you know it works?

-Our Polar School concept is research-and-evidence based and we at Polar Partners are experienced pedagogical experts.
+Our Polar School concept is research-and-evidence based and we at Polar Partners are experienced, pedagogical experts.
 We’ve also worked as teachers, so we know things from a practical level too.
 In our partner network, there are hundreds of education experts from teachers to professors.
-You can count on getting the best possible partner in education business.
+You can count on getting the best possible partner in the education business.
 You can read more about our team here.